GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 A "checkpoint" is a condition that must be satisfied when performing an operation-access validation.
 These validations do not include content validations, such as checking if the user has filled-in the form correctly; instead, they are used to find out if the user can access a certain page or functionality, such as checking if the user is logged in to access the user account page, checking if the user IP has been whitelisted to execute special scripts, etc.

-Modules can specify their checkpoints through 2 functions in the ModuleProcessor:
+Modules can specify their checkpoints through 2 functions in the ComponentProcessor:

 - `getDataAccessCheckpoints`: Define the checkpoints to access data for the module: both load data or execute the module's actionexecuter
 - `getActionExecutionCheckpoints`: Define the checkpoints to execute the module's actionexecuter